vsrinivas/fuchsia/src/experiences/session_shells/ermine/internationalization/README.md

 ## Generating Dart runtime format for the translations

-Once translated you can use the file `./scripts/run_generate_from_arb.sh` to generate the Dart code that wires up the translation.
+Once translated you can use the file `./scripts/run_generate_from_arb.sh` from `fuchsia_internationalization` library to generate the Dart code that wires up the translation.
 You will need to rebuild the entire project to take the new translations in.

 # Further reading